learnbin.net nav logo

 Optical properties

 The presence of the pendant methyl (CH3) groups prevents the polymer chain from packing in a crystalline manner and rotating freely around the carbon-carbon bond.
 Therefore, PMMA tends to be amorphous in nature.
-And microscopic and X-ray analyses generally indicate that PMMA is amorphous.
-PMMA is considered about 54% syndiotactic, 37% atactic and 9% isotactic.
+Microscopic and X-ray analyses generally indicate that PMMA is amorphous.
+PMMA is considered about 54% syndiotactic, 37% tactic, and 9% isotactic.

 Polymethyl methacrylate absorbs a small amount of light.
 But for normal incident light, it shows about 4% reflection at each polymer-air interface.
 The transmission of normal light through a parallel sheet of PMMA is free from any deformations.
 That means it is transparent.